princjef/gomarkdoc/format/README.md

 func (f *AzureDevOpsMarkdown) AccordionTerminator() (string, error)
 ```

-AccordionTerminator generates the code necessary to terminate an accordion after the body\.
-It is expected to be used in conjunction with AccordionHeader\(\)\.
-See AccordionHeader for a full description\.
+AccordionTerminator generates the code necessary to terminate an accordion after the body.
+It is expected to be used in conjunction with AccordionHeader\(\).
+See AccordionHeader for a full description.

 ### func \(\*AzureDevOpsMarkdown\) [Bold](<https://github.com/princjef/gomarkdoc/blob/master/format/devops.go#L21>)